About the Organization

 SOS is led 100% by a volunteer Board of Directors consisting of community partners from areas highlighting the mission of Songs of Survivors - Law Enforcement, Mental Health providers, Legal council, Music Publishing & Non-Profit Accounting.

-Healing by reframing experiences with song writing and music creation.
+Healing by reframing experiences with songwriting and music creation.

 Board President